amnh/BridgeUP-STEM-BabichMorrow/README.md

 | **Week 3** | | |
   | October 23 | <ul><li> What is GBIF? </li><li> `spocc` package |  [GBIF website](https://www.gbif.org) <br>[`spocc` package tutorial](https://ropensci.org/tutorials/spocc_tutorial/)  |
   |October 25 | <ul><li> Visualizing spatial data | |

+## Daily Git To Do

+### End of Session

+Push your local changes:

++ Push changes from your local copy of your fork to the remote copy of your fork

+### Beginning of Session

+Sync your fork:

++ Fetch commits from upstream repository to get any updates we've made to code and schedule
++ Check out your fork's local `master` branch
++ Merge the changes from `upstream/master` into your local `master` branch
++ Push changes from your local copy of your fork to the remote copy of your fork